All Episodes

 We'll watch and we'll wait and we'll see.

-Well, Danielle, we're gonna let you go.
+All right, well, Danielle, we're going to let you go.

-Jonathan stays with us, uh Jonathan Gillum, we appreciate it.
+Jonathan Gillum, we appreciate it.

 We'll take a quick break.

-All right, as we continue, uh Jonathan Gillam remains with us, and by the way, he is joining Live PD for an event in Missouri, uh taking place uh this weekend, this Saturday, March 30th, along with uh Officer Craigmile, and uh this is about support of our police departments, law enforcement all around the country.
+And by the way, he is joining live PD for an event in Missouri taking place this weekend, this Saturday, March 30th, along with Officer Craig Mile.

-And you know, one of the things that I know a lot of people in the FBI have been saying to me is thank you for separating us, the field agents, the rank and file, from those people that did things that we knew they should never do, and they should have known they should have never been involved in.
+And, you know, one of the things that I know a lot of people in the FBI have been saying to me is thank you for separating us, the field agents, the rank and file, from those people that did things that we knew they should never do and they should have known they should have never been involved in.

-Anyway, welcome uh both of you back to the program.
+Anyway, welcome both of you back to the program.

-Uh Officer Craigmile, let's start with you.
+Officer Craig Mile, let's start with you.

 Tell us about the event.